econoalchemist/SeedSigner/06_Sparrow-Wallet.md

 ![](assets/sparrow12.png)

 ## Step 6: Add Password
 Optionally, you can add a password to protect this wallet file.
-This password should not be cobnfused with your _passphrase_.
+This password should not be confused with your _passphrase_.
 This password will encrypt the wallet file saved on your PC.

 ![](assets/sparrow13.png)

 ## Step 7: Confirm Passphrase
-You will then be asked to confirm the passphrase you entered.
+You will then be asked to confirm the passphrase you entered in Step 4.

 ![](assets/sparrow14.png)

-Now you have a fully functional wallet from your SeedSigner now live in Sparrow Wallet.
+Now you have a fully functional wallet from your SeedSigner live in Sparrow Wallet.
 Remember, if you are using Sparrow Wallet on a network connected PC then this is no longer an air-gapped wallet.
 However, you can now quickly construct and broadcast transactions.

 ![](assets/sparrow15.png)